 - The campus shall post notices bearing the message “Smoke-Free Campus” or the international “No Tobacco” symbol or similar signage at critical areas across the campus, such as at building entrances.
 However, this policy applies to all campus property whether or not such notices are posted.

 - Organizers of and attendees at public events, such as conferences, meetings, public lectures, social events, cultural events, and sporting events, as well as non-university events held on campus property must abide by this policy.
 Organizers of such events are responsible for informing attendees of this policy.

 - An individual may inform someone smoking on campus property of this policy and request that the smoker comply with the policy.
 Noncompliant individuals who are perceived as threatening or violent may be referred to the Division of Public Safety.
 Individuals may also report policy violations through the reporting procedures on the Smoke-Free Campus website.

-Individuals found to be noncompliant will be subject to existing campus disciplinary measures:
+Individuals found to be noncompliant with this policy will be subject to existing campus disciplinary measures.

 - For students, such noncompliance will be referred to the Office for Student Conflict Resolution.